 20 Things You Never Knew About 'True Romance'

-It's been 25 years since an unknown screenwriter named Quentin Tarantino sold his first script and saw it made by Tony Scott, the director of Top Gun.
+It's been over two decades since an unknown screenwriter named Quentin Tarantino sold his first script and saw it made by Tony Scott, the director of Top Gun.
 That movie was True Romance and it immediately popularized a new brand of violence — the funny kind, punctuated with pop culture references.
 True Romance marked the first of a number of Tarantino films that would rule the 1990s.

 True Romance is the story of a kung-fu-loving Elvis fanatic named Clarence Worley and his prostitute fiancé, Alabama.
 They accidentally steal a suitcase full of cocaine and decide to travel cross-country to Los Angeles to sell it and live happily ever after.
 However, things don't go as planned.
 The lovers are pursued by the mob and targeted by the DEA before all is said and done.